 “Not a chance,” Rob said on another pass.
 They would’ve been safe from his input for another ten drips or so, but there came a strange sound from beyond the chamber.
 The pirate leapt up to the top of the shrine and stood there in the light, sharpening his ears, for his claws, sword, and mustache were plenty sharp already.

 At first it was a distant whine, like a lumasol with a bug’s wings instead of its typical feathery ones.
 The bropato around them took notice just as they did; its sheets sped up, causing Alast and Pearlen to step away from the walls.
 The party drew their weapons as the plant grew more and more agitated.
 One sheet changed its path, crossing over the chasm and dimming most of their light every few moments.
 All the while the whining grew louder, becoming a buzz, and then revealing itself as a series of deafening rapid chops.
-Whatever approached it could not be simply animal or folk, sounding almost like giant machinery.
+Whatever approached could not be animal or folk, sounding more like giant machinery.

 “Steady,” Rob told them, but his word was drowned out.
 Just for us then.
 Steady.
 That old bastard will surely have something to say about our enhanced facial feature.
 Remember that it looks far more dignified than his ever did.
 The bropato bulged more than ten foams off the ground.
 The sheets pulled away from the pressure as quickly as they could, but it wasn’t swift enough to avoid shredding.
 An explosion of brown confetti heralded the object’s arrival.